-To successfully create workflows in Freestyle Orchestrator and run the workflows on a device, you must meet the following UEM console, platform, and device side client requirements.
+To successfully create workflows in Freestyle Orchestrator and run the workflows on a device, you must meet the following Workspace ONE UEM console, platform, and device-side client requirements.

 The resources, conditions, and groups are the key components of a workflow.
 The workflow components are described in the following sections:

 Resources in a workflow include applications, profiles, and scripts.
 You must add all the required resources to your system inventory before you can add these resources to your workflow.
 You can add resources to a workflow as required and define actions on each resource.
 You can define actions such as install applications, profiles, and run script on devices that are assigned to a workflow.
 Resources are installed on devices in the order defined in the workflow.

 In a workflow, you can only select the resources that are available in the system inventory and you cannot add resources to the system inventory from the workflow.
 You can add resources into a workflow that are part of your current organization (OG) and or inherited from a parent OG.
 However, you cannot add resources that are managed at a child OG.
 To add the resources managed at your child OG, you have to create a workflow at the child OG level.

 After adding a resource to a workflow, you can use the Re-install if removed option as an additional setting.
 This setting is found in the workflow Admin Panel, under the Additional Settings and is enabled by default.
 If a user deletes a mandatory resource from a device, the Re-install if removed option ensures that the resource gets installed again on the device.

 Note: The Re-install if removed option is supported on Windows 10 and macOS devices.